13 Most Useless Ways Bad Bosses Waste Your Time

 Studio Romantic/Adobe man speaker talks in front of employees at team seminar

 Good leaders ask their peers and direct reports for frequent feedback.
-They can accept it with good grace and offer their own constructive feedback in return.
+They accept it gracefully and offer their own constructive feedback in return.

 But a leader who asks for constant feedback without adjusting based on that feedback is just wasting your time.